chenchao666/Paper-reading/README.md

 * DEX: Deep EXpectation of apparent age from a single image
 * Deep Age Distribution Learning for Apparent Age Estimation

+# Learning from Noise Label
+* Does Label Smoothing Mitigate Label Noise
+* When does label smoothing help

 ## Few shot
 * FEW-SHOT LEARNING WITH GRAPH NEURAL NETWORKS